AlmogBaku/AlmogBaku.github.io/_posts/2015-1-7-The-3-reasons-why-every-entrepreneur-should-open-a-blog.md

 Hey guys,<br />
 This is my first blog post! woohoo~! so I'll try to do my best, and keep this blog maintained.

+Today I'll try to explain you **why I opened this blog** and why you should do the same.

 ## Why entrepreneurs needs a blog?

 #### 1. No body knows you